 Let’s say you place a £20 lay bet at odds of 3.0 on Chelsea NOT to beat Leicester.
 If Chelsea don’t win, your return will be £60.
 If they do win, you’ll lose £40 as this is your liability.
 If the game ends in a draw, your lay bet would win.

 A common question when it comes to lay betting is why you’d lose £40 in the above example.
 Your probably thinking this is double my initial stake… In simple terms, the losing gambler pays the winnings to the successful gambler.
 Therefore in this example that is £40.

 Placing your bets at a betting exchange is pretty much the same as at a traditional bookmaker.

 Simply find the market you’re looking for and click on either the back or lay market.
 The colour depends on which betting exchange you’re using.
 For more information check out the betting exchange reviews above.

 If you’re happy with the odds, you can go ahead and enter your stake.
-If you want to create your own odds, you can change them accordingly and wait for someone to match your selection.
+If you want to create your own odds, you can change them accordingly and wait for another punters to match your selection.

 Once you’re happy with your bet, press confirm and you’re all done.

 Note: If you’re placing a lay bet you’ll need to make sure you have enough money in your account to cover the liability (the potential loss in your exchange account).